Reserve Bank Board

 The relationship of the Reserve Bank Board with the Government is set out in section 11 of the Reserve Bank Act.
 Thus, the ‘Government is to be informed ... from time to time, of the Bank's monetary and banking policy’.
 In practice this is done in the regular, generally monthly meetings which the Governor and Deputy Governor have with the Treasurer, shortly after each meeting of the Reserve Bank Board.

 The Public Governance, Performance and Accountability Act 2013 specifies that the Governor must prepare an annual report by 15 October, for presentation to the Treasurer and tabling in Parliament.

 The Reserve Bank has an Audit Committee, which generally meets four times each year.
-Its membership is comprised of two non-executive members of the Reserve Bank Board, John Akehurst (Chairman) and Roger Corbett, and Michael Coleman and Terry Williamson, both of whom are company directors and former senior audit partners with extensive control experience in the financial sector.
+Its membership is comprised of two non-executive members of the Reserve Bank Board, John Akehurst (Chair) and Roger Corbett, and Michael Coleman and Terry Williamson, both of whom are company directors and former senior audit partners with extensive control experience in the financial sector.
 The Reserve Bank Board has a Remuneration Committee, which meets at least twice each year.
-Its membership is drawn from the non-executive members of the Board and at present comprises Roger Corbett (Chairman), John Edwards and Catherine Tanna.
+Its membership is drawn from the non-executive members of the Board and at present comprises Roger Corbett (Chair), John Edwards and Catherine Tanna.